 Rifle through every room, closet and crawlspace to itemize everything, from your well-loved IKEA cutlery and kitchen linens to the camping gear and tools stashed in the garage.
 Note the make, model and age of items, being as specific as possible, and document serial numbers.
 Such details help insurance adjusters identify what was lost or destroyed, identify similar products for quotes, and determine replacement and depreciation values.

 Consider making videos or taking photos of the rooms in your home as well as individual items.
 (Family heirlooms rarely come with receipts.)
-This can be can a valuable way to verify details if you need to make a claim.
+This can be a valuable way to verify details if you need to make a claim.
 Sometimes you don’t know the true value of obscure items, such as a treasured hockey card collection, until your insurance adjuster tries to determine its replacement cost.
 Retain receipts, warranties and appraisals, especially for valuable possessions.
 “It’s your proof of ownership and the age and value of items,” Kee says.

 When you’ve finished, make and keep multiple copies of your inventory—at the office, in a safety deposit box or saved in the cloud for quick retrieval.